innovationOUtside/jupyter_anywidget_graphviz/README.md

   }
 ```

-The output is previewed in the panel.
+The output is previewed in the UI panel, if rendered.

 Retrieve the SVG diagram as `WIDGET_HANDLE.svg`.